Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

              The left vertical axis is thrust in kg/s"
     %}

 The dynamic thrust model provided several important benefits.
 It decreased rotor lag by as much as 80ms to 40ms.
-Thrust lag was fairly constant for all thrust slew rates (the steady state model which saw considerable variation).
-Finally, it increased the the maximum thrust slew rate by as much as four times.
-From a linear controler perspective, this greatly increased stability by increasing the gain and phase margins.
+Thrust lag was fairly constant for all thrust slew rates (the steady state model saw considerable variation).
+Finally, it increased the maximum thrust slew rate by as much as four times.
+From a linear controls perspective, this greatly increased stability by increasing the gain and phase margins.
 Overall, it greatly improved the stability of the drone while holding height.
-It also made by the drone much more responsive because feedforward of acceleration setpoints was possible.
+It also made the drone much more responsive because feedforward of acceleration setpoints was possible.

 ## Motion Profile Controller